Responsibility: Taking Ownership

 Two weeks ago, I dedicated a post to my mom to thank her for passing on the Positivity talent gene to me and my adult children.
 Experts tell us that half of our talents are in our DNA (nature) and the other half are influenced by our environment (nurture).

-Given today is Father's Day, I began thinking about what influence my dad had on forming my talents; both nature and nurture.
-My father will be 87 years old this year and lives comfortably at an Assisted Living Center near my oldest brother in Colorado.
-The last 3+ years have been difficult for my dad.
+I began thinking about what influence my dad had on forming my talents; both nature and nurture.
+My father passed away in January of this year at the age of 89.
+The past few years have been difficult for my dad.
 We lost my mom - and his wife of nearly 58 years - in 2015.
 He has had four (yes 4) hip surgeries and other ailments that come with advanced age.
-I appreciate the care he is receiving at his Assisted Living Center and the love and care my brother and his family bestow on him.
+I appreciate the care he received at his Assisted Living Center and the love and care my brother and his family bestowed on him in Colorado.

 My dad was a "triple-threat" athlete (baseball, football, basketball) and earned a scholarship to play both football and basketball at St. Michael's College in Vermont.
 Sadly, his father, a Deputy Chief of Police, died unexpectedly when my dad was a Sophomore.
 Given his older brother was in the Seminary and his younger sister was just 11 years old, he left college and got a job to support his family.
 He would become an Ironworker by trade, and along the way hold many side jobs from driving tucks to tending bar.